taliajmallo/rpgs/campaigns/Faerun West Marches/charsheet.md

 Your eidolon is bound to ideals of cooperation and community, as per the Tribe spirit.
 You gain the Tribal Cooperation supernatural ability.
-You gain an additional hex at 6th, 8th, 10th, and 16th levels, which may be drawn from the Tribe spirit's hexes, but use your Wisdom modifier to determine DCs.
+You gain an additional hex at 6th, 8th, 10th, and 16th levels, which may be drawn from the Tribe spirit's hexes, but use your Wisdom modifier to determine DCs for these hexes.

 ### Hex (I)
 You have the Slumber hex.